Very rarely does one sentence have immediate impact on me.

 Her first event was the 25 yard freestyle.
 At the sound of the buzzer, my daughter exploded off the blocks and effortlessly streamlined beneath the water for an unimaginable amount of time.
 Her sturdy arms, acting as propellers, emerged from the water driving her body forward at lightning speed.
 She hadn’t even made it halfway down the lane when I reached up to wipe away one small tear that formed in the corner of my eye.

-Since my oldest daughter began swimming competitively two years ago, I have ALWAYS had this same reaction to her first strokes in the first heat.
+Since my older daughter began swimming competitively two years ago, I have ALWAYS had this same reaction to her first strokes in the first heat.
 I cry and turn away so no one sees my blubbering reaction.

 I cry not because she’s going to come in first.